milaan9/91_Python_Mini_Projects/011_Generate_QR_Code/README.md

  -       pip install pypng

 **`pyqrcode`** module is used to create QR Codes.
-It is designed to be as simple and as possible.
+It is designed to be as simple as possible.
 It does this by using sane defaults and autodetection to make creating a QR Code very simple.

 Once Installed now we can import it inside our python code.